microsoft/FluidFramework/.changeset/long-hats-smile.md

 - HasContainerKey

-And APIs that were not intended to be extended by consumers have been marked as `@sealed`.
+APIs that were not intended to be extended by consumers have been marked as `@sealed`.
 These are:

 - ContainerDevtoolsProps